1972 United States presidential election in Virginia: Campaign

+Predictions

+Analysis

-Virginia was won by incumbent United States President Richard Nixon of California with a landslide 67.84% of the vote, against South Dakota Senator George McGovern of the Democratic Party.
-Nixon also won the national election with 60.67% of the vote.
+Virginia was won by Nixon with a landslide 67.84 percent of the vote.
+Nixon also won the national election with 60.67 percent of the vote.

-In strict accordance with national trends, McGovern carried just one county or independent city in Virginia – however, that county, Charles City County, saw McGovern receive over 67% of the vote, and was his fourth-strongest county in the country.
-As of the 2024, this constitutes the last occasion the Republican Party has carried Brunswick County, Greensville County, Surry County, Sussex County, and the cities of Charlottesville, Norfolk, Petersburg, Portsmouth and Richmond.
+In strict accordance with national trends, McGovern carried just one county or independent city in Virginia — however, that jurisdiction, Charles City County, saw McGovern receive over 67 percent of the vote, and was his fourth-strongest county in the country.
+As of the 2024, this constitutes the last occasion the Republican Party has carried Brunswick County, Greensville County, Sussex County, and the cities of Charlottesville, Norfolk, Petersburg, Portsmouth and Richmond.

 However, Nixon did not win all of the electoral votes in Virginia because one of his pledged electors, Roger MacBride, instead cast his vote for Libertarian candidate John Hospers and his running mate, Tonie Nathan.
 Although Hospers was not on the ballot in Virginia, MacBride's vote was the first electoral vote ever cast for a female candidate (Nathan); MacBride was subsequently nominated as the Libertarian candidate for President in the next election.
-This was the first ever occasion where Franklin County and Nelson County voted Republican.